 Service Type: Other Service Service Name: Environmental Modifications

-Provider Category:

 Individual

-Provider Type:

-Individual

-Provider Qualifications

-License (specify):

-None

-Certificate (specify):

-None

-Other Standard (specify):

 The participant and/or legal decision maker along with team members will identify the appropriate environmental modifications within the participant's plan.
 In addition to identifying the appropriate environmental modifications, the team determines if the adaptations can be made by family members, i.e. a father building a ramp according to ADA specifications.
 In those specific circumstances, the participant and/or legal decision maker obtains the specified material from an individual who is enrolled as a vendor with the Fiscal Agent.

 The team will consider the technical and safety requirements of specific environmental modifications when they consider recommending individual vs. agency provider specifications, i.e. installation of a van lift would only be authorized through a vendor authorized by the manufacturer.

 Participants and/or legal decision maker along with team members will identify the appropriate Environmental Modifications within the participant's plan.
 The participant and/or legal decision maker will obtain the material from a vendor who is enrolled with the Fiscal Agent and enrolled with the ND Secretary of State.

 As applicable: building permits, Bonded and Licensed to practice profession, enrolled with ND Secretary of State, and in good standing with Workforce Safety.
 American's with Disabilities Act guidelines will be followed.

 The vendor must provide the item approved in participant's plan, or recommended by a licensed professional and selected by the participant or legal decision maker as cost effective.

-Verification of Provider Qualifications Entity Responsible for Verification:

-Fiscal Agent and Participant or Primary Caregiver

-Frequency of Verification:
+Fiscal Agent and Participant or Primary Caregiver Frequency of Verification: